HomeLatest NewsGovernanceSaudi Arabia to reach ‘net zero’ greenhouse gas emissions by 2060

 Preferred Source of Google

 Although the kingdom will aim to reduce its emissions, Prince Mohammed said the kingdom would do so through a so-called ‘Carbon Circular Economy’ approach.
-That approach focuses on still unreliable carbon capture and storage technologies over efforts to actually reduce global reliance on fossil fuels.
+That approach focuses on still unreliable carbon capture and technologies over efforts to actually reduce global reliance on fossil fuels.

 Advertisement